 The machine learning hub is useful for demonstrating capability of models as well as providing command line tools.

 The command can take an audio wav file, as an optional argument, and transcribe it to the console.
 For large audio files this can take some time.
 Currently only wav files are supported through the command line (though the cloud service also supports mp3, ogg, and flac).

 This will transcribe the audio as the following text:

 The stale smell of old beer lingers it takes heat to bring out the odor.
 A cold dip restore's health and Zest, a salt pickle taste fine with Ham tacos, Al Pastore are my favorite a zestful food is the hot cross bun.

-To convert from other audio formats to a suitable wav file see the GNU/Linux Desktop Survival Guide.
+To convert from other audio formats to a suitable wav file see the section on converting audio formats in the GNU/Linux Desktop Survival Guide.